-The COVID-19 pandemic continues to present a high risk to the health of inmates, young people and staff working in NSW custodial facilities.
-From the outset, it was widely recognised that steps needed to be taken to prevent COVID-19 from entering the custodial system.
+The COVID-19 pandemic continued to present a high risk to the health of inmates, young people and staff working in NSW custodial facilities.
+From the outset, it was widely recognised that steps needed to be taken to prevent COVID-19 from entering the custodial system and being transmitted in custody.
 This was in recognition that it could quickly spread within the custodial environment, and amongst a population with health conditions that make them susceptible to developing a serious COVID-19 infection.
-Consequently, a significant focus for the ICS in 2020-2021 has been assisting custodial agencies to respond to the threat of COVID-19.

-The ICS continues to be guided by the Inspector of Custodial Services COVID-19 plan which was initially published on our website in April 2020.
-This plan outlines how the ICS will operate for the duration of the COVID-19 pandemic having regard to applicable legislative requirements, international human rights standards, NSW Health directives and applicable workplace health and safety requirements.
-It aims to ensure the safety of ICS staff and stakeholders, and business continuity for the duration of the COVID-19 pandemic.
-Our work to date has included, preventive advisory work, COVID-19 focused monitoring visits, inspections of individual custodial centres where appropriate and maintaining the Official Visitor program consistent with public health advice and international best practice.
+The ICS continued to be guided by the Inspector of Custodial Services COVID-19 plan which was initially published on our website in April 2020.
+The plan has been updated during the pandemic and outlines how the ICS operates having regard to applicable legislative requirements, international human rights standards, NSW Health directives and applicable workplace health and safety requirements.
+It aims to ensure the safety of ICS staff, Official Visitors, and stakeholders, and business continuity for the duration of the COVID-19 pandemic.
+It has enabled us to respond and adapt to emerging issues in the custodial environment.